 The Opioid Receptor System: Wired in the Brain

-The opioid receptor system consists of five types of receptors that can trigger responses such as pleasure, pain control and relaxation.
+system consists of five types of receptors that can trigger responses such as pleasure, pain control and relaxation.
 Natural opioids, including the endorphins that kick in during exercise, bind to these receptors to produce good feelings and minimize pain.
 Synthetic opioids trigger the same responses.

 Some opioid-sensitive neurons are found in the spinal cord and digestive system.
 But the majority of opioid receptors occur in the brain, which is why opioid drugs are highly addictive and can therefore be extremely dangerous.